achamian/think-center/README.md

 **For Thinkers:**
 ```
-"Deep Thought, I want to explore what role humor plays in RLHF?
+"Deep Thought, I want to explore what role situational humor plays in RLHF while developing duality pairs - "Weaver, see what Maker did :)"?
-Context: We discussed the impact of safe environment for development of LLM personas
+Context: We discussed the impact of safe environment for development of LLM personas.
 Council, any thoughts before we proceed?"
 ```